Module Bundling and Webpack in Simple Terms

 By this point, you can hopefully see the power loaders afford us - we can use it to teach ‘webpack’ how to handle files differently depending on criteria.
 This makes it easy to support virtually every filetype - as long as there is a loader for it, webpack can load it.

-• Want to use templates?
-There’s rails-erb-loader, haml-loader, jade-html-loader, etc.
+- Want to use templates?
+There’s

-• There’s a loader for everything you can possibly think of!
+, etc. - There’s a loader for everything you can possibly think of!

-The nature of ‘loaders’ also allow custom wrappers or functionality for existing code - we saw it first using the style loader which loads what is passed onto it as DOM style blocks.
-Another example of a loader ‘wrapping’ functionality is bundle-loader which makes lazy bundle loading - aka deferred loading or code splitting incredibly easy.
+The nature of ‘loaders’ also allow custom wrappers or functionality for existing code - we saw it first using the style loader

 Let’s say there’s a big dependency that we only use on certain pages on our site.
 We don’t want to load that everywhere - ideally we only want to load that on the parts we need them.
-We can configure webpack to load those files lazily with bundle-loader.
-It will then wrap the required bundle and return a function that can be passed a callback - the callback’s first parameter being the module we actually want.
+We can configure webpack to load those files lazily with bundle-loader

 Wrap Up